laurhinch/BedrockWS/readme.md

-A JavaScript API for Minecraft Bedrock web-socket connections.
+A JavaScript example for Minecraft Bedrock web-socket connections.